friedev/vw/README.md

 ```
 cp -r vw/example my_wiki
-cd my_wiki
 ```

-Now you can create and edit articles in `md/` as you see fit.
+Now you can create and edit articles in `my_wiki/md/` as you see fit.

 ### Extras